12 Ways to Design a Modern Logo for Music

 - What’s the logo, graphics, and font licensing?You can use all logos and marketing assets in any way you like.
 The placeholder images in the templates are from Pexels and free to use.
 The Mojomox fonts can be used on your website in the same way that Google fonts are used.
 Fonts cannot be downloaded for use in other apps outside of Mojomox.
 Email us at firstname.lastname@example.org if you would like to purchase a specific font style.

 - What’s the cancellation time for subscriptions?
-We bill monthly.
+We bill annually.
 Cancel your subscription at any time before the next payment by going into your account and clicking Subscription Details, or by sending an email to email@example.com.

 - Other concerns, bugs, or suggestions?
 Requests for new features?
 We’d love to hear from you!
 Email us at firstname.lastname@example.org.